 The Sisters kept in touch with 'old girls and boys' who left their care.
 They kept 'disposal books' where they would record notes of contact with former residents and how they were getting on.
 They retained these for many years after the children had left.
 The Sisters were interested in and cared about their former residents.
-If needed the Sisters provided help with accommodation, employment, training/further education to former residents.
-Home Office Inspectors were particularly interested in after-care, and were pleased to find that girls were encouraged to undertake nursery nursing courses.
-It was recorded that visitors to Glasgow Nazareth House visited the "Aftercare Department".
-If former Nazareth House children were in any difficulty, or their employment situation broke down, they were welcomed back and the Sisters would try to help their situation.
+If needed The Sisters provided help with accommodation, employment and training/further education to former residents.
+If they were in any difficulty, or their employment situation broke down, they were welcomed back and the Sisters would try to help their situation.
 Return visits were encouraged and holidays taken at Nazareth Houses.
-Annual reunions were held at the House and were well-attended.
+Annual reunions were held.